MattithyahuData/P9-User-Registration-System/README.md

-# User Registration System: Project Overview
+# 💻User Registration System: Project Overview
 * Integrating mySQL databases and PHP scripts
 * Inserting values into database or reading values from them
 * Mimicking platforms that use User registration and applying logic in PHP to ensure certain parameters